Note: This is based on The Forbidden Game by L. J. Smith. I really encourage you to buy or borrow the book!

-She walked by stores looking for anything in particular her artistic friend, Sai, would like for his birthday.
-She knew what he probably would want, but everybody else would have gotten him something that dealt with art, like pastels, paint, and stationary.
+She walked by stores looking for anything in particular for her artistic friend, Sai, would like for his birthday.
+She knew what he would probably want, but everybody else would have gotten him something similar, like pastels, paint, and stationary.
 She was aiming for originality.

 Spotting a group of questionable people across the street her blood froze and a stony fear travelled through her body, making her as stiff as a corpse.
 She walked by the group and they watched her pass.
-Honestly, Sakura was not the type of person to label people from the way they dressed or acted, but by the looks of the tattoo that was stamped onto all of their left necks they were probably a gang and she certainly did not want to be confronted by them
+Sakura was not the type of person to label people from the way they dressed or acted, but by the looks of the tattoo that was stamped on the left of their necks they were probably a gang and she certainly did not want to be confronted by them

 She could hear a metal baseball bat hit the sidewalk and the most blood chilling sound as it was dragged across the pavement.

-They were going to jump her for whatever reason, because whatever they thought she had, she didn't, she had no expensive phones, jackets, shoes, nothing.
+They were going to jump her for whatever reason, because whatever they thought she had, she didn't.
+She had no expensive phones, jackets, shoes, nothing.
 Plus, she couldn't believe that they would attack her in broad daylight.
-Sakura thought seriously, how often was it that you found yourself in a situation you imagined only happened to girls in Hollywood movies – basically zero.

 Her long legs stretched, her feet slapping against the pavement as she sprinted.
 Her heart hammered uncomfortably in her chest, making her think how ironic would it be if they did hammer her chest.
 Their heavy sneakers hit the sidewalk, at least four of them were after her.
-She could hear the calls of, 'yo, dog' and 'bitch is running'.
 Her breaths were short and quick as she turned corners and weaved through alleys, but it was useless, they knew this area better than her and the scary part was they knew that.

-She wiped her forehead and circled around looking for, hoping for, an escape for the mess she brought upon herself.
+She wiped her forehead and circled around looking for, hoping for, an escape out of the mess she brought upon herself.
 She could hear several heavy shoes nearing the alley she was in.
-Sakura, in panic desperately looked for any escape route she could find.
-Scanning the wall she saw a stainless steel door knob, breathing a sigh of relief she pounced on it and opened the door.
+Sakura, in panic desperately looked, but couldn't find no reprieve.
+Scanning the wall she saw a stainless steel door knob – breathing a sigh of relief she pounced on it and opened the door.

 Once inside she slammed the door shut and locked it.
-She turned around and lay her head back onto the door, releasing a noisy breath.
-Sakura clutched onto her chest with her right hand, as a drumming sound pounded her head.
+She turned around and laid her head back onto the door, releasing a noisy breath.
+Sakura clutched onto her chest with her right hand, as the drumming sound pounded her head.

 Her mouth was painfully dry, as she gasped for air.

-Startled, she jumped and nearly fell as she grabbed onto a table near her.
+Startled, she jumped and nearly fell as she grabbed onto a table near her to keep balance.
 She fumbled to fix herself.

 He looked at her with an amused expression on his face, arms crossed in front of his chest.
 Sakura, could feel her fear dissipate as it was replaced with growing irritation.
-She stared at him and noticed how his hair stuck up so effortlessly when there was no sign of gel in his hair.
+She stared at him and noticed how his hair stuck up so effortlessly.
 It seemed almost . . . unearthly.

 "Thanks for the flattery, but is there anything that interests you besides my face?"
 He grinned at her devilishly.
 She wasn't sure if he was trying to flirt or make fun of her.
 Maybe he was doing both.
 She didn't flush, she wasn't embarrassed, just thrown off kilter that he was so blunt.